FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 * moving the domain from one.com to godaddy and host it on azure instead of one.com
 * adding a CI/CD pipeline in Azure DevOps to continually build and deploy my hugo site
 * using cloudflare as a DNS to improve caching and speed and reduce costs for the azure web service
+* using azure storage to work as cdn for static files like *.js, *.css, and images
 * costs should be managable.

 And the time I had was one weekend...so lets go :-) I will mention the steps I did one by one.